Alocaspi/Polymers-Kinetic-Mechanisms/PET/README.md

 - **Locaspi, Andrea et al.** "Kinetic modelling and experimental investigation of PolyEthylene Terephthalate pyrolysis" Chemical Engineering Journal **Under Review**

 The mechanism is described in detailed in the PhD thesis:
-- **Locaspi Andrea**, "A lumped condensed-phase approach for plastic waste thermochemical recycling", Politecnico di Milano, 2024
+- **Locaspi Andrea**, "A lumped condensed-phase kinetic model for plastic waste thermochemical recycling", Politecnico di Milano, 2024

 ## Mechanism description